PJM Glossary

 Limited Demand Resources

-Demand Resources which can be called on during weekdays (other than NERC holidays) from noon to 8 p.m. up to 10 times from June through September.
+Demand Resources which can be called on during weekdays (other than NERC holidays) from noon to 8 p.m. for at least 10 times from June through September.

 Load (Demand)

-Load is the overall usage or consumption of electricity on a power supply.
+The overall consumption of electricity.
 Load is generally expressed in kilowatt-hours or megawatt-hours.

 Load Curtailment